gklyne/Mandy_Klyne_memorial/eulogy.md

 Mandy took her responsibilities as a grandmother very seriously, ensuring her granddaughter Lily was spoilt with attention in a way that parents can never do.

 We believe these are the last pictures taken of Mandy.
 She was indulging Lily by letting her eat lunch whilst sat on her lap, resulting in red pepper humous on her face.
-When we noticed, we could not stop laughing long enough to tell her what was so funny - so Rhiannon took this picture.
+When we noticed, we could not stop laughing long enough to tell Mandy what was so funny - so Rhiannon took this picture.

-Her death brings an overwhelming sadness, not just because we shall miss her, but also because Lily will not remember her consciously and will miss out on having the most incredible grandmother.
-With words of comfort, a friend of Rhiannon’s said that Mandy would have had a deep and lasting impact on Lily's early development
+Her death brings an overwhelming sadness, not just because we shall miss her, but also because Lily will not remember her consciously and will miss out on having the most incredible grandma.
+With words of comfort, a friend of Rhiannon's said "bits of Lily’s frontal lobe have been shaped by Mandy, and that can’t be undone".

 <!-- a friend of Rhiannon's said "bits of Lily's frontal lobe have been shaped by her, and that can't be undone". -->